EPCCed/eidf-docs/docs/safe-haven-services/superdome-flex-tutorial/L4_parallelised_python_analysis.md

 If the same operations are being applied to a large data set then Dask can split up the data set and apply the operations in parallel.
 The three data objects that Dask can easily split up are:

-- arrays

-Contains large numbers of elements in multiple dimensions, but each element must be of the same type.
+- **Arrays:** Contains large numbers of elements in multiple dimensions, but each element must be of the same type.
 Each element has a unique index that allows users to specify changes to individual elements.

-- data frames

-Contains large numbers of elements which are typically highly structured with multiple object types allowed together.
+- **Data frames:** Contains large numbers of elements which are typically highly structured with multiple object types allowed together.
 Each element has a unique index that allows users to specify changes to individual elements.

-- bags

-Contains large numbers of elements which are semi/un-structured.
+- **Bags:** Contains large numbers of elements which are semi/un-structured.
 Elements are immutable once inside the bag.
 Bags are useful for conducting initial analysis/wrangling of raw data before more complex analysis is performed.

 ### Example Dask array